Gulab Singh: Early life

-Gulab Singh was born on 17 October 1792 in a Hindu Dogra Rajput family.
+Gulab Singh was born on 17 October 1792 in the Hindu Dogra Rajput family which had ruled Jammu since medieval period.
 His father was Kishore Singh Jamwal.
-He joined the army of Ranjit Singh in 1809 and was sufficiently successful to earn a jagir worth 12,000 rupees and also 90 horses.

-In 1808, following the Battle of Jammu, the kingdom was annexed by Ranjit Singh.
+In 1808, following the battle of Jammu, the Dogra kingdom was annexed by Ranjit Singh.

 Ranjit Singh appointed a governor to administer the newly conquered area which was expanded in 1819 with the annexation of Kashmir by a Sikh force.
+Gulab Singh joined the army of Ranjit Singh in 1809 and was sufficiently successful to earn a jagir worth 12,000 rupees and also 90 horses.

 In 1820, in appreciation of services rendered by his family and Gulab Singh in particular, Ranjit Singh bestowed the Jammu region as a hereditary fief upon Kishore Singh.
 Apart from their sterling services, the family's intimate association with the region commended Kishore Singh's candidature to the Lahore court.

 In 1821, Gulab Singh captured conquered Rajouri from Raja Agarullah Khan and Kishtwar from Raja Tegh Mohammad Singh (alias Saifullah Khan).
 That same year, Gulab Singh took part in the Sikh conquest of Dera Ghazi Khan.
 He also captured and executed his own clansman, Mian Dido Jamwal, who had been leading a rebellion against the Sikhs.